fsantanna/dceu/doc/manual.md

 Unlike [blocks](#blocks), a group does not create a new scope for variables and tasks.
-Therefore, all nested declarations remain active as if they were declared on the enclosing block.
+Therefore, all nested declarations remain active as if they are declared on the enclosing block.

 Examples: